davidrumseymapcenter/gallery-builder-tutorial/docs/inapp.md

 ## Save Gallery File

-- Save your gallery by typing a name in the field below “SAVE GALLERY” and click “Save File".
+- Save your gallery to your computer by typing a name in the field below “SAVE GALLERY” and click “Save File".

 - A file will be saved to your desktop with a name like "coolmaps-gallery.json”.